hasanmoudud/geocompr/main.md

 </div>

 An important argument in functions defining aesthetic layers such as `tm_fill()` is `title`, which sets the title of the associated legend.
-The following code chunk demonstrates this functionality by providing a more attractive name than the variable name `Land_area` (note the use of `expression()` for to create superscript text):
+The following code chunk demonstrates this functionality by providing a more attractive name than the variable name `Land_area` (note the use of `expression()` to create superscript text):

 ```r